 Their ministry has been evangelistic in nature and the ultimate goal has been to establish indigenous New Testament congregations in Colombia.
 As a result, they have been involved in many different ministries that focus on that primary goal.
 They are currently working in the areas of evangelism, church planting, and leadership training.
-Collateral ministries include translating and writing didactic materials for Colombia and the rest of Latin America, teaching in a Bible Institute, a cassette ministry, and teaching in a Christian Day School.
+Collateral ministries include translating and writing didactic materials for Colombia and the rest of Latin America, teaching in a Bible Institute, helping develop the church camp, and serving as the school psychologist in their Christian Day School.

-When Dale and Jeanie arrived in Colombia, there was only one small congregation.
-They have worked with other missionaries and with the Colombian brethren in developing an indigenous yet Biblically based missionary outreach.
+When they arrived in Colombia, there was only one small congregation.
+They have worked with other missionaries and with the Colombian brethren in developing an indigenous missionary outreach.
 In the early years this strategy produced an average 20% in yearly growth rate over an extended period of years.
 A new congregation was established at the rate of one every year.
 Then the war which had affected other areas of Colombia boiled over into the jungle/prairie region.

 As the new millennium arrived, the insecurity in Villavicencio dictated that the Meades move the base of their missionary work to the relative safety of a large city.
 The danger from the guerrillas in the jungle/prairie region had become extreme and the main church based in that area was both large and mature enough to carry on without missionaries.
 At the encouragement of the Colombian leaders, Dale and Jeanie moved to the capital city of Bogota.

-The new location also permits them to can carry on with many of the same ministries, such as evangelism, church planting, teaching and literature production as well as adding new ministries and expanding the geographical outreach of the entire ministry.
-During furloughs at this time Dale finished his Ph.D. in intercultural studies and educational studies.
+The new location permitted them to can carry on with many of the same ministries during those dark year.
+During furloughs at this time Dale finished his Ph.D. in intercultural studies.
 This permitted him to teach at the graduate level and train leaders for the Colombian church in a greatly expanded manner.
-Also, together with Dewayne Liebrandt, a deaf ministry was begun in Colombia.
-So ministry opportunities have expanded and outreach has been multiplied throughout the country.
+Also, together with Dewayne Liebrandt, a deaf ministry was started in Colombia.
+Ministry opportunities have expanded and outreach has been multiplied throughout the country.